Skip to content

 • Shift + Click: Add or remove individual elements from the selection.

-When multiple elements are selected, the Property Panel shows a Multi-Selection Panel with bulk operations (lock/unlock all, delete all).
+When multiple elements are selected, the Property Panel shows a Multi-Selection Panel with bulk operations (delete all).

 Multi-selection showing several nodes and edges selected with the bulk operations panel